-The plastic green colored contact power block (shown in the diagram to the left) is composed of six contacts and can be inserted and removed easily by hand to connect to the six pin terminal block receptor (male contacts located on the body of the Device Server / Managed Media Converter).
-The top two contacts (PWR) are designated for the primary DC input, while the middle two contacts (RPS) are redundant
+The plastic green colored contact power block (shown in the diagram to the left) is composed of six contacts and can be inserted and removed easily by hand to connect to the six pin terminal block receptor (male contacts located on the body of the Device Server).
+The top two (PWR) contacts designated for the primary DC input, while the middle two contacts (RPS) are for redundant DC input.

-DC input.
 The lower two contacts (ALM) are for connection to an external alarm.